vime-js/vime/packages/core/README.md

 # @vime/core

-Vime is simply a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that help you easily build your own media player.
+Vime is simply a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that help you easily build and customize your own media player.

 The `@vime/core` package contains the web components for the player, plugins, providers and UI elements that makeup the building blocks of Vime.